-- Paleo autoimmune protocol (AIP)/ The Paleo Approach: Use your favorite “nomato” sauce, select the pumpkin puree option instead of tomato paste, and use coconut milk instead of heavy cream.
+- Paleo autoimmune protocol (AIP)/ The Paleo Approach: Use your favorite “nomato” sauce, select the pumpkin puree option instead of tomato paste.
 Do not add the optional jalapeno peppers or the black pepper.

 - Low-FODMAP: Omit onions and garlic but use garlic infused olive oil for flavor.

-- Specific Carbohydrate Diet (SCD): Use coconut milk instead of heavy cream.
+- Specific Carbohydrate Diet (SCD): No changes necessary.